Jonathan Martin

 Jonathan was so much more than his addiction.
 We are shattered by the loss of our darling son, brother and friend and are immensely grateful for the 40 years and 24 days we had with him.

-Jonathan is survived by his parents, Carolyn Stueve Martin (Ted Beaumont) and Dean E. Martin, MD (Andrea); sister, Elizabeth Ann Martin; and grandmother Maryanna (Moon) Martin; as well as a very large, loving extended family.
+Jonathan is survived by his parents, Carolyn Stueve Martin and Ted Beaumont and Dean E. and Andrea Sanseverino Martin; sister, Elizabeth Ann Martin; and grandmother Maryanna (Moon) Martin; as well as a very large, loving extended family.

 Jonathan wrote and submitted several songs for the Bob Dylan Center Songwriter Fellowship contest in 2023, including this one: